They multiply quickly I absolutely love mine

 Iris Plants Are A Garden Staple For Fine Flower & Perennial Gardens

 Bearded Iris- Iris x germanica - is a perennial flowering plant valued for its large variety of stunning colors.
-Bearded ones most common seen blooms are white, blue, lavender, violet, yellow and red.
+Bearded ones most commonly seen blooms are white, blue, lavender, violet, yellow and red.
 It gets its name from the soft hairs that grow in the center of the flower.
 The stalk is green with a couple of pointed green leaves that point upward to show off the beautiful blooms.
 Each bloom has an upper and downward set of ruffled petals, with a small fuzzy clump of soft hairs amid the leaves.
 Its foliage is riotously colorful by nature, proudly standing out as a focal point in the garden.
 It has a sweet scent and is lovely when presented as a cut flower.

 It is easy to care for and does not require a lot of maintenance.
 Here are some tips that will encourage this beautiful flower to provide many years of enjoyment.